Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Ian Wiesner: Local residents, local leaders, local stakeholders understand what the community needs better than Capital Impact ever will.
 So it is really critical that we listen to those voices and those informed opinions.
 Because that is how we are going to be successful.
 If we ignore that, we are going to end up putting our resources in the wrong places, and that is not going to help the community.
 By listening to community voices, we are able to better understand where our capital is needed, and that is ultimately going to be what benefits the community most.
 It is also what is going to make our investments most successful.

 Clifford Brown: I think in addition to creating developers, we are creating people who are more knowledgeable within the real estate space.
-Almost more importantly, we have taken this underrepresented population and we have explained to them how real estate development works, how capital works, how equity works, how wealth works.
+Almost more importantly, we have taken this population and we have explained to them how real estate development works, how capital works, how wealth works.
 What it has done is create an environment where, even if somebody goes through the program and decides, “this is not my passion.
 This is not for me,” they are able to have conversations with developers who are coming to their neighborhood and say, “this is what I want.
 This is what is acceptable.
 And this is what’s not.”

-Elizabeth Luther: Equitable development is really about supporting real estate developers who come from the places where they are working and who know how to serve the residents in the areas where they are looking to do development work.
+Elizabeth Luther: Community development is really about supporting real estate developers who come from the places where they are working and who know how to serve the residents in the areas where they are looking to do development work.
 Ultimately, the city will benefit from projects that meet the needs of all residents and align with a master vision for thoughtful growth in the city.
 Building out the kind of professional cohort of thoughtful community-focused real estate developers in the city who are incentivized to do good work here is another benefit.
 Long-term local ownership of assets in the city and local stewardship of assets in the city will lead to better neighborhood-level outcomes over the years.

 Melinda Clemons: I think (the EDI program) is going to have an amazing impact each year that it has a new cohort of developers.
 They not only have a personal asset now, which helps with their own personal economic development, but they also have the asset of knowledge, which they can then transfer to others.
 We are seeing the field grow bigger and bigger each year as new cohorts come out, which is really amazing and nice to see.
 I still get calls all the time about the program.
 Like, can you get me in, or can you talk to someone, or when is the next project coming along?
 It really has clout in the industry, which, to Capital Impact’s credit, is really a great thing that we can expand nationwide.

-Opportunities and Challenges Moving Forward (2021 and beyond)
+Opportunities & Challenges Moving Forward (2021+)

-With 10 years of place-based investment in the city, Capital Impact is committed to an equitable future for all Detroiters.
+With 10 years of place-based investment in the city, Capital Impact is committed to a promising future for all Detroiters.
 Even though challenges continue, the resources, capacity, and partnerships Capital Impact has built in the first 10 years of its Detroit journey will form the foundation for success in the next decade and beyond.
 Wherever that road goes, Capital Impact knows community will be at its center.

 Ian Wiesner: There is no shortage of challenges.
-Systematic racism is still prevalent.
 Poverty is still prevalent.
 The city needs huge investments in infrastructure and schools and homes.
 I think most of all, we are trying to increasingly make sure that we are listening to the community, that we are not operating in a bubble, but working with community leaders who can help us identify where the gaps are, where the needs are.The challenge for Capital Impact is to really understand what tools we can bring and what is the most effective way for us to try and address these challenges.

 Aaron Seybert: This sector of philanthropic-nonprofit development has a lot of legitimacy in delivering results in the city.
 We can use that position to really stay focused on delivering projects in development that serve existing residents really, really well.
 As development gets easier because valuations get higher, there is more money in the market.